 This amount represents increases to the committee's cash position that are not contributions, loans, or repayments of loans made to others.
-Miscellaneous increases to cash include, for example, interest received to a bank account, refunds received from vendors, and proceeds from the sale of campaign property or auction items.
+Miscellaneous increases to cash include, for example, interest received to a bank account, refunds received from vendors, certain transfers of earmarked funds, and proceeds from the sale of campaign property or auction items.
 The amount is carried forward from Schedule I, Miscellaneous Increases to Cash.